-This section shows the basic strain gauge load cell faults and the various tests that can be performed and how to troubleshoot these faults.
+This section shows the basic strain gauge load cell faults and the various ways to test load cells along with how to troubleshoot these faults.

 The following faults are common to a typical strain gauge load cell

 - A sudden change in the zero balance value of the load cell